schickling/gulp-webserver/README.md

 ## Usage

-The `gulp.src()` element is the root directory of the webserver.
-Multiple elements are possible.
+The `gulp.src('root')` parameter is the root directory of the webserver.
+Multiple directories are possible.

 ```js
 var gulp = require('gulp');